prafful13/Mitbits_crypto_web/README.md

 # Bonus part
 - For bonus part in the individual account view, we have added the API to make transactions from the individual's account to other participants in the simulation.
+- This is show cases in External-interference scenario below, also I will be speaking about it in our video

 # Simulation Scenarios
 Below are descriptions of some mining/transacting simulation scenarios which we covered in the video of this project